Health Insurance

 Employee health insurance today: Rising costs and smaller businesses left out

 This shift didn't just happen; it's had a real impact on how Americans access healthcare.
 Today, about 54% of all Americans get their health insurance from their employer.
 However, this figure drops substantially when looking at the 5 million small businesses with less than 10 employees.
-For this segment, only 39% in 2022 offer health benefits a number that dropped from 80% just ten years earlier.
+For this segment, only 39% in 2022 and 2023 offered health benefits, a figured that dropped from 80% just ten years earlier.

 The system of employer-sponsored health insurance that seemed to be working okay for a few decades is now cracking.
 There is hope though.